MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 <br>

-No destructive actions are performed by any module.
+Note: No destructive actions are performed by any module.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------